The Smiths: Solo careers

-Andy Rourke and Mike Joyce have continued working together.
-They toured with Sinéad O'Connor in the first half of 1988 (Rourke also appeared on her 1990 album I Do Not Want What I Haven't Got).
+Andy Rourke and Mike Joyce continued to work together.
+They toured with Sinéad O'Connor in the first half of 1988; Rourke also appeared on her 1990 album I Do Not Want What I Haven't Got.
 Still in 1988, they were recruited (with Craig Gannon) to the Adult Net, but left the band soon afterwards.
 In 1988 and 1989, they recorded singles with Morrissey.
-In 1998 they toured and recorded with Aziz Ibrahim (the Stone Roses).
+In 1998, they toured and recorded with Aziz Ibrahim (the Stone Roses).
 In 2001 they formed Specter with Jason Specter and others.
 The band played in the United Kingdom and the United States, but did not prosper.
 In the same year they recorded demos with Paul Arthurs (Oasis), Aziz Ibrahim and Rowetta Idah (Happy Mondays) under the name Moondog One, but the project went no further.
 Towards the end of 2001, they played together in the veteran Manchester band Jeep.
-In 2005 they played with Vinny Peculiar, recording the single "Two Fat Lovers" (Joyce also appeared on the 2006 album The Fall and Rise of Vinny Peculiar).
-In 2007 they released the documentary DVD Inside the Smiths, a surprisingly affectionate memoir of their time with the band, notable for the absence of Marr, Morrissey and their music.
+In 2005, they played with Vinny Peculiar, recording the single "Two Fat Lovers" (Joyce also appeared on the 2006 album The Fall and Rise of Vinny Peculiar).
+In 2007 they released the documentary DVD Inside the Smiths, a memoir of their time with the band, notable for the absence of Marr, Morrissey and their music.

-Rourke and Joyce have also pursued their own projects.
-Joyce has recorded with Suede (1990); toured and recorded with Buzzcocks (1990–91); toured with Julian Cope (1992); toured with John Lydon and Public Image Ltd (1992); recorded with P.P.
+Joyce recorded with Suede (1990); toured and recorded with Buzzcocks (1990–91); toured with Julian Cope (1992); toured with John Lydon and Public Image Ltd (1992); recorded with P.P.
 Arnold (1995); toured and recorded with Pete Wylie (1996–98); toured with Vinny Peculiar and Paul Arthurs (2007); and toured with Autokat (2008–09).
-Joyce presented the Alternative Therapy radio show on Revolution 96.2 FM until the station changed format in 2008, later reviving it on Manchester Radio Online and Tin Can Media.
-He now hosts The Coalition Chart Show on East Village Radio, which streams from New York, and works as a club DJ.
+He presented the Alternative Therapy radio show on Revolution 96.2 FM until the station changed format in 2008, later reviving it on Manchester Radio Online and Tin Can Media.
+He hosts The Coalition Chart Show on East Village Radio, which streams from New York.